Management and security

 - Hedge Cutting - The site contractor is responsible for cutting the avenue and pathway sides of the allotment hedges once a year, in winter time.
 Tenants are responsible for cutting and maintaining internal allotment hedges and tops.
 Hedges are to be cut with the aim of keeping the existing form of the hedge and a height of about 5 feet.
 This should be done outside of bird-nesting time which is usually March to September.

 Hedges or sections of hedgerow must not to be removed or damaged in any circumstances unless authorised by STAA.

 - Clearance - All clearance works, whether this is by an allotment tenant clearing a garden or as part of general improvements to the site should be done with necessary care to minimise disturbance to wildlife and damage to site’s heritage features.

 - Disposal of Rubbish - It is a good idea to compost garden waste as it provides you with a rich growing medium for your crops.
 To help reduce waste disposal always compost and recycle where ever possible.
 Rubbish which cannot be composted or recycled can be taken to the Local Authority free waste disposal collection points either at Redfield Road in Lenton or off Arnold Lane in Gedling.

-If you are unable to dispose of large items you can ask the Allotment Officer for advice.
-He may be able to arrange disposal for you, but this is not always the case.
+If you are unable to dispose of large items you can ask STAA for advice.
+We may be able to arrange disposal for you, but this is not always the case.
 If it is possible, the cost for this will come out of the overall allotment budget!